Get Involved: Participate in Our Grantmaking Process

 Additional Questions about the Grantmaking Committee

-- The committee will comprise between 30-40 individuals, with approximately equal representation from the following groups: past grantees, board members, donors and advisors, and community members.
+- The committee will comprise between 40-45 individuals, including past grantees, board members, donors and advisors, and community members.

-- We will make every effort to ensure that the committee reflects both the geographic and demographic diversity of the state as well as other forms of diversity, include cross-class and cross cultural diversity.
+- We will make every effort to ensure that the committee reflects both the geographic and demographic diversity of the state as well as other forms of diversity, including cross-class and cross-cultural diversity.

 - Board and staff will collaborate to make the final determination about committee membership.

 - The costs associated with individual participation in the grantmaking committee workshop, including mileage/travel costs, overnight accommodation, event space, food, and materials will be covered by Maine Initiatives.

 Participatory Grantmaking Timeline

-July 1: Grantmaking Committee Applications Due
+July 19: Grantmaking Committee Applications Due

-August 1: Readers: Proposal Evaluations Begin
+August 11: Readers: Proposal Evaluations Begin

-September 1: Readers: Proposal Evaluations Due
+September 12: Readers: Proposal Evaluations Due

 October 19-21: Grantmaking Committee Retreat